standardforever/printf/README.md

 This directory contains prototype of printf function.
-Task assigned by ALX school
+The Task is assigned by alx school